tardis-dev/serum-vial/README.md

 ### Supported channels & corresponding message types

-When subscribed to the channel, server will push data messages as listed below.
+When subscribed to the channel, server will push the data messages as specified below.

 - `trades`